Table manners for kids are really helpful for showing children how to behave socially at mealtimes.

 Do ignore ‘naughty’ behaviour

-Believe it or not, toddlers aren’t actually misbehaving or being naughty when they make the rules, it’s often just a reaction to what’s going on for them.
+Believe it or not, toddlers aren’t actually misbehaving or being naughty when they break the rules, it’s often just a reaction to what’s going on for them.

-If you have an older child ask them not to encourage anything that’s perceived as naughty or cheeky behaviour, this tends to reinforce it meaning it will happen again and again.
+If you have an older child, ask them not to encourage behaviour that you perceive as naughty or cheeky, as this reinforcement will likely cause it to recur.